-Cindy Estrada is serving her third four-year term as a UAW Vice President and currently heads the Stellantis, Independent Parts and Suppliers (IPS), Organizing and Women’s Departments.
+Cindy Estrada is serving her third four-year term as a UAW Vice President and currently heads the Stellantis (formerly Fiat Chrysler Automobiles), Organizing and Women’s Departments.

 She earned a degree in education from the University of Michigan and had planned to become a teacher.
 After organizing with the United Farm Workers union on an internship she was drawn to union organizing instead.

 Estrada worked as a UAW Region 1A temporary organizer successfully organizing a number of Parts suppliers.
 She helped organize workers at Mexican Industries in southwest Detroit in 1995, resulting in one of the UAW’s largest victories among Spanish-speaking manufacturing workers.

 Estrada’s organizing ability was recognized by then UAW President Stephen P. Yokich, who appointed Estrada to the UAW International’s organizing staff in 2000.

 She was soon appointed to Coordinator of Michigan organizing and ran the Michigan Organizing Center.
 In 2007 UAW Vice President Terry Thurman appointed her as the Administrative Assistant over the Organizing Department.
 After Terry Thurman’s retirement UAW President, Ron Gettlefinger appointed Estrada as the Director of the National Organizing Department.

 She was first elected UAW Vice President in 2010 and assigned to direct the unions UAW Independents, Parts and Supplier/Competitive Shop Department; Public Sector and Health care servicing department and the UAW Women’s Department.
 While in that role she was the lead negotiator for over 17,000 UAW workers in the State of Michigan.